Odoo-Ninjas/odoo-robot_utils/README.md

 Helps together with wodoo-framework and cicd to quickly spinup robo tests.
 This branch contains keywords used for the odoo version as the version of the branch.

-To have an overview please check documentation of the common odoo files which are located at robot_utils_common submodule.

 ## Setup

-- clone this repository into your existing project
+- clone this repository into your existing project /adoons_robot
 - update submodules
 - with wodoo framework: odoo setup robot